xmake-io/xmake-docs/guide/configuration.md

 ### Automatic detection and compilation

-If our cross-compilation tool chain is the above structure, xmake will automatically detect and identify the structure of the SDK, extract the cross and include/lib path location, users usually do not need to do additional parameter settings, just configure the SDK The root directory can be compiled, for example:
+If our cross-compilation tool chain is the above structure, Xmake will automatically detect and identify the structure of the SDK, extract the cross and include/lib path location, users usually do not need to do additional parameter settings, just configure the SDK The root directory can be compiled, for example:

 ```bash
 $ xmake f -p cross --sdk=/home/toolchains_sdkdir